Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 [InternalPolicy] OID=18.104.22.168.1.1.1 URL=http://pki.wingtiptoys.com/policies/legalpolicy.asp URL=ftp://ftp.wingtiptoys.com/pki/policies/legalpolicy.asp Notice=”Legal policy statement text”

 You can specify CRL Distribution Points (CDPs) for a root CA certificate in the CAPolicy.inf.
-After the CA has been installed you can configure the CDP URLs that the CA includes in each certificate issued.
-The URLs specified in this section of the CAPolicy.inf file are included in the root CA certificate itself.
+After installing the CA, you can configure the CDP URLs that the CA includes in each certificate issued.
+The root CA certificate shows the URLs specified in this section of the CAPolicy.inf file.

 Some additional information about this section:

-If no URLs are specified – that is, if the [CRLDistributionPoint] section exists in the file but is empty – the CRL Distribution Point extension is omitted from the root CA certificate.
+If no URLs are specified – that is, if the [CRLDistributionPoint] section exists in the file but is empty – the Authority Information Access extension is omitted from the root CA certificate.
 This is usually preferable when setting up a root CA. Windows does not perform revocation checking on a root CA certificate, so the CDP extension is superfluous in a root CA certificate.